-Have you tried using your maple syrup in other food dishes other than the usual French toast and pancake?
-Below are alternatives ways where you can use it.
+Have you tried using your maple syrup in food dishes other than the usual French toast and pancake?
+Below are alternative ways you can use it.
 Perfect for every day of the work week!

 Use Your Maple Syrup In Other Dishes Too